Fuliru people: Cultural and social connections with the Vira people

 Mwami Lenghe III Rugaza Kabale (father of Mwami Lwegeleza III) in 1987.

 Several scholars and local informants suggest that the Fuliiru and Vira are nearly indistinguishable in terms of language, culture, and clan structures.
 Depelchin notes that both groups speak closely related dialects, Kifuliiru and Kivira, which are mutually intelligible and closely related to Kinyindu.
 They also share a large number of clans, with the only significant difference being the chiefly clan, which has contributed to a perception of separation.
 Because of these similarities, some researchers argue that the Vira are not a separate ethnic group, but rather a branch or extension of the Fuliiru.
-Oral traditions often accentuate this shared identity, suggesting that the differences between the two have been exaggerated in colonial and postcolonial narratives.
+Oral traditions often accentuate this shared identity and suggest that the differences between the two have been exaggerated in colonial and postcolonial narratives.

-Reconstructing the migration and settlement histories of the Fuliiru and Vira is difficult due to conflicting oral testimonies collected during the 1920s and 1930s.
-Some traditions claim the Vira were the first to arrive, led by Chief Kirungu from Maniema.
-They settled near Munanira mountain with an army and followers, establishing themselves between Mulenge and the Sange and Sandja rivers.
-Over time, their descendants came to be known as the Ba-Vira.
-Other accounts, however, suggest that the Fuliiru were the earlier settlers, with the Vira arriving later under the reign of a chief named Nambako.
+Reconstructing the Fuliiru–Vira migration and settlement remains challenging, as Depelchin noted that oral accounts collected in the 1920s and 1930s were often contradictory or inconsistent.
+Some traditions claim that the Vira were the earliest settlers, who trace their origins to Chief Kirunga, who is said to have migrated from Maniema and left due to ongoing internal warfare with his followers.
+They settled near Mount Munanira and were accompanied by "seven notable" such as Muhinga, Nawaganda, Mufumu, Nakabaka, Namundi, and Nakasiwa.
+Over time, they occupied an area extending from Mulenge to the upper Sange River in the north and the Sandja River in the south, within present-day Fizi Territory.
+This settlement is said to have begun roughly "three centuries" ago, after which the "Banya-Lenge" abandoned their earlier identity and adopted the ethnonym "Ba-Vira".
+Sebakunzi Ntibibuka similarly states that the Banyalenge (or Benelenge) derived their name from Chief Lenge, who likely migrated from Maniema in the 17th century, a view supported by Alfred Moeller de Laddersous and George Weis.
+Another tradition describes the arrival of the Bahamba, who had fled Lwindi because of warfare and settled in northern Uvira Territory, pushing the Vira toward the Kiliba River, while the outbreaks of smallpox (karanda), leprosy (bandoro) and sleeping sickness were said to have devastated the Vira in the south.
+Other inconsistencies emerge when the same tradition states that the Vira arrived during the reign of Lwamwe, which would place their settlement after the Fuliiru were already established.
 Colonial administrators, in their pursuit of administrative organization, played a major role in entrenching the separation between the Fuliiru and the Vira by grouping populations along supposed ethnic lines and instituting paramount chiefs to oversee them.
 This system often exaggerated or fabricated distinctions between groups to simplify governance.
 For instance, the placement of the Lenge clan within the Vira chiefly hierarchy was more a result of colonial decisions than indigenous consensus.
 Depelchin argues that the colonizers' efforts to categorize and organize populations helped cement the idea of a separate "Vira" identity, despite linguistic and cultural evidence pointing to a shared heritage with the Fuliiru.